orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

       - Orphaned [delete]
       - Blank [deleted because EOL]
-  - Packages that rely on EOL versions and not stable versions of python, gcc, and do not have a ebuild version from the distro overlay and this overlay are not supported.
+  - Packages that rely on EOL versions and not stable versions of python, gcc, and do not have a stable slot or stable version from the distro overlay and this overlay are not supported and can be deleted.
+For example, if an ebuild needs on python 2.7 but cannot support python 3 or be patched to support python 3 or disable that requirement, it will be deleted.

 * eclass rules:
   - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.